 I. Termination of Doctoral Program

-In consultation with the Associate Dean of Professional Doctoral Programs, the Dean of Students, and the ProDoc committee, a student's program may be terminated before completion when circumstances dictate such action.
+In consultation with the Associate Dean of Professional Doctoral Programs, the Student Life Office, and the ProDoc committee, a student's program may be terminated before completion when circumstances dictate such action.

 1. Reasons for Termination